 As companies face change, they need to invest intentionally in a leadership culture that will match the unfolding challenge.
 The beliefs that drive leadership behaviors need to align with the operational business strategy.

 The goal of culture-change work and the key to transforming your organization is to purposefully and actively build capability for new ways of working.

-Do you have the leadership capacity and culture needed to succeed?
+Do you have the leadership capacity and culture needed to succeed while transforming your organization?
 Where are the individual and collective gaps?
 Again, vertical development can help you build the culture you need for the strategy you’ve set.

-Whatever you do, don’t pawn the culture work on someone else.
-Don’t give it to HR.
+Whatever you do, don’t pawn the culture work off on someone else.
+Don’t give it to HR, either.
 No one else can create change for the executive team.
 No proxy can carry the senior team’s responsibility.